This post contains affiliate links. If you buy through these links, I may earn a small commission.

 That snow acts as a great insulator.

-Your Elevation is Important
+Your Elevation is Important to your Seed Starting Schedule

 A really important factor in when you should be starting your seedlings is your elevation.